Project-Pier/ProjectPier-Core/README.md

 **ProjectPier** is a *Free, Open-Source, PHP application* for managing tasks, projects and teams through an intuitive web interface. ( [http://www.projectpier.org](http://www.projectpier.org) )

+If you are interested in contributing, bugfixing, ... to ProjectPier please visit the [wiki](https://github.com/Project-Pier/ProjectPier-Core/wiki)

 ## Reporting Bugs

 It is absolutely critical for you to report any bugs you find with this software.